jordoncm/cider/readme.txt

-Provides a web based file manager and IDE like code editor.
+Provides a web based file manager and collaborative IDE like code editor.

 Requires Python to be installed in order to run.
 To start the server simply
 execute: